Battle of the Assunpink Creek: British movement

-Cornwallis, who had been planning to return to Britain, had his leave canceled.
+Cornwallis, planning to return to Britain, had his leave canceled.
 He rode to Princeton to catch up with General James Grant, who had moved with 1,000 troops to reinforce Princeton.
-Cornwallis arrived, and was convinced by Grant and Carl von Donop to attack Trenton with their combined forces.
+Cornwallis arrived and was convinced by Grant and Carl von Donop to attack Trenton with their combined forces.

 By January 1, 1777, Cornwallis and his army had reached Princeton.
 On January 2, Cornwallis left part of his force there under the command of Charles Mawhood, and with 5,500 men, set off down the road to Trenton, 11 mi away.
 Cornwallis's army had 28 cannon and marched in three columns.
 When Cornwallis reached Maidenhead (now Lawrenceville), he detached Colonel Alexander Leslie with 1,500 men and ordered them to remain there until the following morning.

 Battle

 Delaying actions

 Out in front of his army, Cornwallis placed a skirmish line of Hessian jägers and British light infantry.
-Two days before, Washington had troops under the command of Matthias Alexis Roche de Fermoy place an outer defensive line halfway between Trenton and Princeton, with the goal of delaying the British advance.
+Two days before, Washington had troops under the command of Matthias Alexis Roche de Fermoy place an outer defensive line halfway between Trenton and Princeton to delay the British advance.
 As the British approached, Fermoy returned to Trenton, drunk.
 Colonel Edward Hand took over his command.

 As the British came within range, the American riflemen opened fire.
-The American riflemen took cover in the woods, ravines and even in bends in the road, and each time the British would line up in a battle line, the riflemen would fall back and fire from cover.
+The American riflemen took cover in the woods, ravines, and even in bends in the road, and each time the British would line up in a battle line, the riflemen would fall back and fire from cover.
 After Hand was forced to abandon the American position along Five Mile Run, he took up a new position, a heavily wooded area on the south bank of Shabakunk Creek.
 Hand deployed his men in the trees where they were so well protected from view that the British could not see them as they crossed the bridge over the stream.
 The riflemen fired at them from point-blank range.
 The intense fire confused the British into thinking that the entire American army was up against them, and they formed into battle lines, bringing up their cannon.
-The British searched the woods for a half an hour looking for the Americans, but Hand had already withdrawn to a new position.
+The British searched the woods for half an hour looking for the Americans, but Hand had already withdrawn to a new position.